Luca Guadagnino

-Luca Guadagnino ([ˈluːka ɡwadaɲˈɲiːno]; born 10 August 1971) is an Italian film director, producer, and screenwriter.
-His films are characterized by their emotional complexity, sensuality, and sumptuous visuals.
-He is also known for his frequent collaborations with actors Tilda Swinton, Dakota Johnson, Timothée Chalamet and Michael Stuhlbarg, editor Walter Fasano and screenwriter David Kajganich.
+Luca Guadagnino ([ˈluːka ɡwadaɲˈɲiːno]; born 10 August 1971) is an Italian film director and producer.
+His films are characterized by their emotional complexity, eroticism, and lavish visuals.
+Guadagnino has received numerous accolades, including a Silver Lion and an Independent Spirit Award, alongside nominations for an Academy Award, two Golden Globes, and three BAFTAs.

-Born in Palermo, Guadagnino spent part of his childhood in Ethiopia, but emigrated back to Italy with his family to escape the Ethiopian Civil War.
-He began his career directing short films and documentaries.
-He made his feature-film debut with The Protagonists (1999), the first of his many collaborations with Swinton.
-His follow-up Melissa P. (2005), based on the book of Melissa Panarello, was a commercial success in Italy but was met with mixed critical reception.
+Born in Palermo from an Algerian mother and a Sicilian father, Guadagnino spent part of his childhood in Ethiopia, but the family moved back to Italy to escape the Ethiopian Civil War.
+Guadagnino began his career directing short films and documentaries.
+He made his feature-film debut with The Protagonists (1999), the first of his many collaborations with actress Tilda Swinton.
+His follow-up Melissa P. (2005) was a commercial success in Italy but was met with mixed critical reception.